 Location - Paluma Range National Park, North Queensland, Australia

-This creek reminds me of "The Terraces" - waterfall after waterfall albeit quite different.
-Very beautiful, untouched scenery with mossy rocks and large king ferns surrounding the creek.
+This creek will remind you of "The Terraces"; waterfall after waterfall albeit quite mossy and moist.
+Very beautiful, untouched scenery with damp, mossy rocks and large king ferns surrounding the creek.

 There are three options to do this trip: